qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 Another feature is the transects setup.
 It results in the problem of “pseudoreplication” where replicated observations are not independent.
-There are two sources of pseudo replication in our case:
+There are two sources of pseudoreplication in our case:

 -   The seven soil samples along one transect are pseudo replicates.
     Because the soil composition measurement in one place is highly